kbordon/js-week1-codereview-space-age/README.md

 ## Known Bugs
+* Input type date does not work on Safari browsers, and potentially others that aren't Chrome.
 * This application does not account for leap years, so a person's age or calculation may be technically off by a few days.

 ## Other Comments